deepskies/cosmoNODE/README.md

 5:00

-	+ weak tf model on merged semi-working
+	+ weak tf model on merged semi-working, bugged loss

 	+ testing on colab, something about my CPU was throwing errors/warnings